Lincoln National life insurance review

 Lincoln National includes a few riders to help you take care of yourself and your loved ones:

-- Terminal illness protection.
+- Accelerated death benefit rider.
 A few options like variable universal life let you access policy benefits if you suffer from a terminal illness.
 Benefits are available from the policy start date, but you have to buy this rider at an extra cost.

-- Spouse.
+- Spouse rider.
 Aside from survivorship policies, most companies let you add your spouse as a named insured to the policy.
 The policy then pays out when either one of you dies.

 How much does Lincoln National cost?